watersofoblivion/dataless/README.md

-Once the data is in the Glue Catalog, it is automatically available in Athena and QuickSight to serve business customers, and throughout the AWS data toolchain.
+Once the data is in the Glue Catalog, it is automatically available in Athena and QuickSight to serve business customers, and throughout the AWS data toolchain for further processing.

 Batch
 ---

 The batch component sits on top of the data lake and primarily serves the business and end customers.
-A batch pipeline has been built with Data Pipeline to do this.
+A batch pipeline has been built with Data Pipeline.

 ### Hive